Nonlinear excitations in multi-dimensional nonlocal lattices: Applications to the 1D algebraic lattice

 \section{Applications to the 1D algebraic lattice}

-For concreteness, let $d=1,\ J_k = k^{-(1+\alpha)}$ for $\alpha < \infty$.
+For concreteness, let $d=1,\ J_n = |n|^{-(1+\alpha)}$ for $\alpha < \infty$.
 For initial data of small mass below the energy threshold, ground states do not exist by \Cref{p1}.
 In fact, it was shown in \cite{stefanov2005asymptotic} that the solutions to DNLS decay to zero in $l^r$ for $r > 2$.
 Analogously, nonlinear decay estimates and global scattering are shown in this section by developing linear dispersive estimates and realizing the nonlinear evolution as perturbation.
 On the other hand, we provide numerical evidence that localized initial data with sufficiently large mass evolve into a localized breather-like component and an algebraically-decaying radiation.

+In \Cref{decay_transition}, the left panel illustrates the decomposition into a breather-like core and a dispersive component.
+The right panel shows the algebraic decay rate of radiation, which follows $|n|^{-(1+\alpha)}$, with fitted slopes $-2.499$ (for $\alpha = 1.5$) and $-1.501$ (for $\alpha = 0.5$), closely matching theoretical predictions.

 To show linear dispersive estimates, the basics of the polylogarithm functions are revised.
 The linear flow of \eqref{main_model} with $(u_n(0))_n = (\phi_n)_n \in l^2$ is given by

 By scaling, let

 where the polylogarithm $\mathrm{Li}_s(z)$ is a holomorphic function in $s,z \in \mathbb{C}$; see \cite{NIST:DLMF} and references therein for more details regarding this special function.
 The radius of convergence (in $z$) is 1, inside which